pandosme/EmbeddedFlows/README.md

 # Embedded Flows for Axis Devices
 Application flows to be imported into Node-RED running [Node-RED Installer](https://pandosme.github.io/acap/node-red/2023/09/12/nodered-acap.html) in Axis Cameras.

-## Path Flow Heatmap MongoDB
+## Path Ingestion
-An application that stores detected objects paths to a MongoDB.
-The typical use cases are:
+An application that stores detected object paths to a MongoDB.
+Typical use cases are:
+* Forensic search
 * Flow Heatmap
 * Dwell Heatmap
-* Forensic search
 * Counting

 Your application (whatever that may be) queires and process the data from the database.